9-Day Southwest USA Road Trip Itinerary

 Depending on the age and interest of your travel group you may want to skip LEGOLAND and go on to Day 8.
 We really liked our visit but this park is best for kids ages 3-12.

 My kids love LEGO.
 We are totally a LEGO family and we are a theme park family.
 Put those together and it is an awesome day!

-The hotel is so much fun and has so many activities for families.
+We made the 5 minute drive from our hotel to LEGOLAND California early so we could explore the on-site hotels before the park opened.

 During our visit the weather had been kind of crazy for Southern California and it rained on and off during our visit.
 Thankfully it wasn’t a complete wash out but it did close a few rides throughout the day.

 As much as this changed our plans for the day, it also kept the crowds low and we never waited longer than 5 minutes for anything.

 We loved the NINJAGO ride and were pleasantly surprised by the Deep Sea Adventure Ride.
 We assumed it would feel a bit claustrophobic inside the submarine but it wasn’t at all.
 It was our favorite of the day.